mheffner/go-simple-metrics/README.md

 ## Design Philosophy

-This library draws on a few philosophies which we believe are required for modern metrics instrumentation and observability.
+This library draws on a few principles required for modern metrics instrumentation and observability.

 ### Metrics are multidimensional

 Call them tags or labels, but multidimensional metrics are the standard and observability systems must treat them as first-class citizens.
-Similarly, they should be the default for instrumentation libraries, allowing the ability to configure them globally (infra dimensions) as well as per-metric based on application context.
+Similarly, they should be the default for instrumentation libraries, allowing the ability to configure them globally (e.g., enriched with infra dimensions) as well as per-metric based on application context.

 ### Instrumentation should be succinct

 Instrumenting code should not distract from the content of the code itself.
-It should be clear to a reviewer where and how the code has been instrumented, but readability of the application must be maintained.
+It should be clear to a reviewer where and how the code has been instrumented, but readability of the application must not be sacrificed.

 ### Quick to instrument